YW-Zhang94/CNN_Classification_Earthquake_Collapse_Explosion/README.md

 # Models

-Trained models with origianl dataset are under Models/Original Trained models with refined dataset are under Models/Refined New trained models with Train_original/train.py are under Models/New_1 New trained models with Train_refined/train.py are under Models/New_2
+Trained models with origianl dataset are under Models/Original \n Trained models with refined dataset are under Models/Refined New trained models with Train_original/train.py are under Models/New_1 New trained models with Train_refined/train.py are under Models/New_2